 Beware of hidden hunger

-In a study site in Arkansas in 2003 with a yield increase of over 17 bushel per acre due to boron fertilization, no deficiency symptoms or apparent growth response to B fertilization were observed until soybean plants neared maturity1.
-The delayed maturity of the boron deficient soybeans would be difficult to notice without boron sufficient soybeans in the field to compare them with.
+In a study site in Arkansas in 2003 with a yield increase of over 17 bushel per acre due to boron fertilization, no deficiency symptoms or apparent growth response to boron fertilization were observed until soybean plants neared maturity1.
+The delayed maturity of the boron deficient soybeans would be difficult to notice without boron sufficient soybeans in the field with which to compare.

 Timing of application